Helperbird/website/src/features/reading-guide.md

 ---
 layout: templates/features.html
 title:
-  Reading guide helps you to read long texts on web pages | Helperbird for Chrome, Firefox & Edge
+  Reading guide - Helping you to read long texts on web pages |  Chrome, Firefox, Edge, iPad &  iPhone
 description: Reading ruler, useful when you are reading long texts on the web.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for